 Examples of elective course sequences are:

-The Statistics Department Chair must approve any exceptions to the list of electives.
+Any exceptions to the list of electives must be approved by the department via the Student Services Administrator.
 Note that CME 102 is not a suitable course to use in place of MATH 52 - if a student has taken CME 102, they will need to take STATS 191 to satisfy the Qualifying Course requirement.

-Any changes to the initial course of study should be approved in advance by the department.
+Any changes to the initial course of study must be approved in advance by the department, as above.

 *The Statistics department does not consider CS 109 or CME 106 equivalent to STATS 116.
 Stats minors who have already taken one or both courses prior to declaring may take either STATS 116 or the more advanced STATS 217 (recommended) to fulfill the requirement.